ProjectPythia/.github/.github/CONTRIBUTING.md

    1. Choose "Include all branches"
    1. Create the repo under your account with a descriptive name, followed by `-cookbook` (e.g. `hydrology-cookbook`, `hpc-cookbook`, `cesm-cookbook`, etc.) by entering a name into the "Repository name" field and clicking on "Create repository from template"
    1. Your browser should be directed to the newly created repository under your GitHub account.
 Under Settings, enable GitHub Pages by changing the Source from "None" to `gh-pages` and clicking on "Save"
+   1. Automatically adjust link paths that need to be changed from the `cookbook-template` to your new cookbook by manually trigger the action “trigger-replace-links” GitHub action.
+Do this by navigating to "Actions" -> "trigger-replace-links" -> "Run workflow".
    1. [Clone the repo](https://foundations.projectpythia.org/foundations/github/github-cloning-forking.html) in your local workspace and `cd` into your cookbook directory
 1. Create the environment
    1. Within `environment.yml`, change `name:` from `cookbook-dev` to `<your-cookbook-name>-dev` (e.g. `cesm-cookbook-dev`) and add all required libraries and other dependencies under `dependencies:`.
 Commit the changes